thijssteel/lapackv4/Readme.md

 subroutine dgemv( trans, m, n, alpha, A, lda, x, incx, beta, y, incy )
 ```

 We keep all three interfaces intact at all times.
 Initially, this will be code written in Fortran, with C wrappers around it and C++ wrappers around those.
 If a routine is rewritten in C++, we simply write C and Fortran wrappers around it.
-By developing this way, we can always keep the matrix in a "finished" state.
+By developing this way, we can always keep the library in a "finished" state.
 Making it usable from the start.

 Note: because we consider adding support for row-major layout at a later stage, it may be necessary to add a layout argument to the C interface initially so that supporting row-major layout does not require an interface change.